squidsoup/mushrooms-russia-history-ebook/README.md

 This e-book edition was compiled and typeset by Bayard Randel <kit@nocturne.net.nz> .
 It was derived from the [New Alexandria Archive](http://www.newalexandria.org/archive/) digital edition pdf, which was scanned from the original copy no. 37, and hand corrected by Igor Dolgov, Zachary Jones, and Greg Golden.

+## Building
+To build run:

+    make epub

+Only epub is currently available.

 ## Current Progress

 ### Completed